tjdwill/ewi/journal.md

 ## Journal

+### 13 November 2024

+I'd planned to move on to a different portion of the program, but I ended up reworking the API to the record types.
+Some of the functions are cleaner now, and I think the return types are more uniform.
+In the process, I had a fun lesson in the use of `auto` and implicit copies due to neglecting to specify `auto &`.
+That was fun to debug.

+Soon, I want to figure out the survey component as well as the metrics.
+The latter will be especially important because I will need to decide how to present workload data.
+In my mind, I want a `Matplotlib`-style figure, but I'm not sure how to 1.) make that with C++ and 2.) display it via Qt.
+Qt has a data visualization module, but that's for Commerical and GPLv3 licenses, so no, especially for the former.

+I think I may look into the `matplot++` library.
+It's MIT licensed, and the plots I've seen are beautiful.

 ### 12 November 2024

 I've completed the parsing functions and wrote a test to validate them.
 In the process, I